Andrearipa/comp0034_cw2_g-group-7-1/README.md

 ### Dash Integration:

 The dashboard developed during cw-1 has been integrated using the navigation bar.
 This has allowed the integration of multiple pages of the originally developed dash app, resulting in a multi-page dashboard available to the user.

+## Testing

+Please note that the testing run through the terminal will not work on Windows machine for the browser test only.
+This is due to the 'fork' argument for multiprocessing not working on Windows.
+'Spawn' can be used instead as an argument, but it will not run on GitHub.

+## References

+Some functionalities of the web app were based on the tutorial videos of Corey Schafer for 'flask tutorial' [link](https://www.youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
+The functionalities that are presented in the tutorial were used as inspiration, but they were rewritten to match the web application purpose and needs.
+The GitHub code of the tutorial can be found at the following [link](https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog).
+The main feature that was based on the tutorial was the overall structure of the blog even though it was adapted, modified to have more functionalities and also the style and templates were changed.